pierotofy/3d-tiles/TileFormats/BatchTable/README.md

 var cartographicOfFeature = positionArray.subarray(batchId * numberOfComponents, batchId * numberOfComponents + numberOfComponents); // Using subarray creates a view into the array, and not a new array.
 ```

+## Hierarchy

+The standard batch table approach may not be suitable for representing metadata hierarchies.
+Often a large amount of duplicate data is needed describing hierarchical metadata. tiles that  metadata hierarchies.

+  a hierarchical representation of metadata wil

 ## Implementation Notes

 In JavaScript, a `TypedArray` cannot be created on data unless it is byte-aligned to the data type.